Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Introduction

 \subsection{Contribution}

-This work provides a preliminary positive answer to the question above by showing that, $\E[D_{\Psi}(e_{i_*},p_t)]$, i.e., the Bregman divergence, defined by the regular function $\Psi$ associated with $1/2$-Tsallis-INF, between the point mass on the optimal arm and the probability distribution over the arm set obtained at iteration \(t\), decays at a rate of \(t^{-1/2}\).
+This work provides a preliminary positive answer to the question above by showing that, $\E[D_{\Psi}(e_{i_*},p_t)]$, i.e., the Bregman divergence, defined by the regular function $\Psi$ associated with $1/2$-Tsallis-INF, between the point mass on the optimal arm and the probability distribution over the arm set obtained at iteration \(t\), decays at a rate of \(\mathcal{O}(t^{-1/2})\).
+This suggests that the conjecture that the last-iterate convergence rate is $\mathcal{O}(t^{-1})$ might be true, and it directly implies convergence at least at a rate of $\mathcal{O}(t^{-1/2})$.
 As far as we known, this is the first last-iterate convergence result of FTRL in stochastic bandits.

-Technically, we first modify the commonly used decomposition form for analyzing the regret of FTRL algorithms so that it becomes suitable for last-iterate analysis.
-Second, we employ the self-bounding technique \citep{zimmert2021tsallis}; however, due to the different decomposition structure, this technique cannot be applied directly.
-To address this issue, we proceed in two ways.
-On one hand, we show that the iterates \(p_t\) possess a certain continuity property, that is, each component of \(p_{t+1}\) does not increase too much compared to \(p_t\).
-On the other hand, we also perform a case analysis depending on whether the estimated best arm is well concentrated or not \citep{pmlr-v201-honda23a}.
+Technically, we introduce a new decomposition tailored to the analysis of the last iterate, which differs from the classical regret decompositions.
+To further study this new decomposition, we also extend the traditional self-bounding technique by establishing a new lower bound for the simple regret and deriving a bound that controls the growth rate of $p_t$.
+These tools may be applicable to last-iterate convergence analyses for other FTRL-related algorithms.